 2019 Summit Preview Video:

-DSI’s Summit directly supports DoD, IC, and Government priorities by providing a conduit for officials to efficiently reach audiences outside of their respective offices that directly impact their department's mission success, at no charge to the government, and in an efficient expenditure of time.
+- DSI’s Summit directly supports DoD and Federal Government priorities by providing a conduit for officials to efficiently reach audiences outside of their respective offices that directly impact their department's mission success, at no charge to the government, and in an efficient expenditure of time.

-The Summit is open and complimentary to all DoD and Federal employees and is considered an educational and training forum.
+- The Summit is open and complimentary to all DoD and Federal employees and is considered an educational training forum, and a widely attended gathering.